Transformer-Progressive Mamba Network for Lightweight Image Super-Resolution: Related Work

 \subsection{Lightweight SR Methods}

-The development of lightweight SR~\cite{fang2020soft,wu2024transforming} has evolved through several architectural paradigms.
+The development of lightweight SR~\cite{zhao2024efficient} has evolved through several architectural paradigms.
 Early efforts were dominated by Convolutional Neural Networks (CNNs), where foundational works established key principles for efficiency.
-For instance, FSRCNN~\cite{dong2016accelerating} pioneered processing features in the LR space to reduce computational cost, while IMDN~\cite{hui2019lightweight} and FDIWN~\cite{gao2022feature} further refined network design with sophisticated block-level techniques such as information distillation.
+For instance, FSRCNN~\cite{dong2016accelerating} pioneered processing features in the LR space to reduce computational cost, while FDIWN~\cite{gao2022feature} further refined network design with sophisticated block-level techniques such as information distillation.
 These models excelled at local feature representation but were inherently limited by their local receptive fields.
+To capture long-range dependencies, Vision Transformers were adapted for SR. For example, SwinIR~\cite{liang2021swinir} introduced a highly effective window-based approach to manage the quadratic complexity of self-attention.
+To overcome the limited receptive field of fixed windows in windows-based SR methods~\cite{gao2022lightweight,li2023cross}, SRFormer~\cite{zhou2023srformer} introduced permuted self-attention to enable larger window sizes without prohibitive cost, while HiT-SIR~\cite{zhang2024hit} employed a hierarchical design with progressively expanding windows to capture multi-scale context.
+However, to mitigate the quadratic computational complexity associated with increasing window sizes, these approaches often compromise spatial structural information: HiT-SIR relies on lossy spatial downsampling, while SRFormer alters spatial structures via its permuted mechanism.
+Furthermore, these Transformer-based methods generally lack effective long-range inter-window interactions.

-To capture long-range dependencies, Vision Transformers were adapted for SR~\cite{liang2021swinir,li2023cross,zhang2024hit}.
-For example, SwinIR~\cite{liang2021swinir} introduced a highly effective window-based approach to manage the quadratic complexity of self-attention.
-To overcome the limited receptive field of fixed windows in windows-based SR methods~\cite{gao2022lightweight,li2023cross,li2024efficient}, SRFormer~\cite{zhou2023srformer} introduced permuted self-attention to enable larger window sizes without prohibitive cost, while HiT-SR~\cite{zhang2024hit} employed a hierarchical design with progressively expanding windows to capture multi-scale context.
-More recently, works based on State Space Models (SSMs)~\cite{guo2024mambair, xiao2024frequency} have emerged as a powerful alternative for SR, offering global receptive fields with linear complexity.
-Recent works like MambaIRv2~\cite{guo2025mambairv2} demonstrated the powerful performance of the hybrid Transformer-Mamba architecture, also integrating Transformer-like attention mechanisms into the Mamba backbone.
-However, these hybrid architectures~\cite{li2023cross,zhou2023srformer,zhang2024hit,guo2025mambairv2} lack smooth transitions between different modeling scales, which may make some details appear unnatural.
+More recently, works based on State Space Models (SSMs)~\cite{guo2024mambair} have emerged as a powerful alternative for SR, offering global receptive fields with linear complexity.
+Recent works like MambaIRv2~\cite{guo2025mambairv2} demonstrated the powerful performance of the hybrid Transformer-Mamba architecture.
+Similarly, SRMamba-T~\cite{liu2025srmamba} explored Mamba-Transformer hybridization, while HiMamba~\cite{qiao2024hi} introduced hierarchical state-space modeling.
+However, these architectures typically stack modules in a coarse-grained manner and lack mechanisms to smoothly bridge discrete features at different scales, which can lead to abrupt receptive field transitions.